RushanM/Deflecta-Software-License/README.md

 To apply this license to your project:

-1. Copy the appropriate LICENSE file to your repository
+1. Copy the appropriate LICENSE file to your repository.
+Include supplementary files (TERMS_OF_USE, CONTRIBUTING, ATTRIBUTION) as needed.
+You can fill these in yourself or use the ready-made versions from this repository.
-2. Replace the placeholder text `COPYRIGHT_HOLDER`/`ПРАВООБЛАДАТЕЛЬ` with your name/organization
+2. Replace the placeholders:
-3. Include the supplementary files (TERMS_OF_USE, ATTRIBUTION, CONTRIBUTING) as needed
-4. Ensure all files are properly translated if you need multi-language support
+2.1. `COPYRIGHT_HOLDER` with your name or organization.
+2.2. `YEAR_NUMBER` with the current year.
+2.3. `STATE_NAME` with your country/state of residence.
+2.4. `EMAIL` with your email address.
+2.5. `PROJECT_NAME` with your project name.
+3. You're done.

 ## Benefits